Church statements and positions on homosexuality (2000 to now):

 just Utah.
 Thank you for helping to open the door a bit further."

-Gays, lesbians, bisexuals and transgendered
+Gays, lesbians, bisexuals and transgender

 students still have no freedom of speech to advocate for equal treatment;